amigus/migusdotorg/content/_index.md

 [repository](https://github.com/amigus/cyrus-imap-server) on my
 [GitHub](https://github.com/amigus) so check that out!

-Thanks for taking the time to read this page. 😊👋
+Thanks for taking the time to read this page. :smiley::wave: